datastax/release-notes/OpsCenter_6.8_Release_Notes.md

 14 Dec 2022

 :warning: There's a known bug when enabling `posturl` causing OpsCenter failure to load properly.
-Users relying on this feature are recommended to use `6.8.20` or wait for the upcoming `6.8.24` which will address this issue.
+Users relying on this feature should upgrade to the `6.8.24` release which addresses this issue (OPSC-17262).

 ## 6.8.22 OpsCenter Core
 * Added support for Ubuntu 22.04 (Jammy Jellyfish) package installation.
 (OPSC-17213)